alejeindrox/alejeindrox/game/warrior/level-2-error-1.md

-# ❌ Error: The Silence of the PMs
+# ❌ Error: The Silence of the Lords of Deadlines

-You commented out the entire controller and messaged the PM:
+You commented out the entire controller and sent a raven to the Lord of Deadlines:
-_"Can you clarify what this is supposed to do?"_
+_"Can you clarify what this spell is supposed to do?"_

-The PM is on PTO.
-The tech lead says, “that was from the previous team.”
+The Lord of Deadlines has vanished into the Shadows of PTO.
+The Council of Tech Leads responds: “That was written by the Elders.”
 The code continues to rot.

 The Demon of Callback Hell gains strength from indecision and abandonment.